 Hypersensitivity to allopurinol, including previous occurrence of skin rash, or any component of the formulation; severe renal impairment (CrCl <30 mL/minute), ESRD, kidney transplant recipients, dialysis; tumor lysis syndrome; Lesch-Nyhan syndrome

 Note: While not an absolute contraindication, the American College of Rheumatology suggests avoiding the use of allopurinol in patients with the HLA-B*5801 genotype due to the increased risk of allopurinol hypersensitivity syndrome (AHS).
-The guidelines suggest HLA-B*5801 screening in patients with a high incidence of this genotype; this includes patients of Korean descent who have stage 3 or worse chronic kidney disease, as well as patients of Han Chinese or Thai descent regardless of kidney function (ACR guidelines [Khanna 2012]).
+The guidelines recommend HLA-B*5801 screening in patients with a high incidence of this genotype; this includes patients of Southeast Asian descent (eg, Korean, Han Chinese, Thai) and African American patients (ACR [FitzGerald 2020]).

-Note: Use of this combination product is not recommended in patients taking allopurinol <300 mg/day (or <200 mg/day in patients with estimated CrCl <60 mL/min).
+Note: Use of this combination product is not recommended in patients taking allopurinol <300 mg/day (or <200 mg/day in patients with estimated CrCl <60 mL/minute).
 Gout flare prophylaxis is recommended in patients not currently receiving lesinurad.
-In clinical trials, colchicine or NSAIDs were given for gout flare prophylaxis during the first 5 months following lesinurad/allopurinol treatment initiation in patients not adequately controlled on allopurinol alone.
+In clinical trials, colchicine or nonsteroidal anti-inflammatory drugs were given for gout flare prophylaxis during the first 5 months following lesinurad/allopurinol treatment initiation in patients not adequately controlled on allopurinol alone.

 Hyperuricemia associated with gout: Oral: 1 tablet (lesinurad 200 mg/allopurinol 200 mg or lesinurad 200 mg/allopurinol 300 mg) once daily; maximum dose: Lesinurad 200 mg once daily; do not exceed one tablet per day.